-Additional assistance supports closer cultural, educational, and institutional ties between the United States and Saudi Arabia.
+Additional programs support closer cultural, educational, and institutional ties between the United States and Saudi Arabia.
 The U.S.-Saudi partnership is rooted in more than seven decades of close friendship and cooperation, enriched by the exchange opportunities that are key to the promotion of mutual understanding and the long-term development of ties between our two peoples.
-In cooperation with the Government of Saudi Arabia, the United States provides technical support to ministries in the Kingdom, particularly in areas of education, trade, and good governance as newly articulated in its Vision 2030 program.
+In cooperation with the Government of Saudi Arabia, the United States provides technical support in areas such as education, trade, and economic development.

 Bilateral Economic Relations

-The United States and Saudi Arabia enjoy a strong economic relationship, as the United States is Saudi Arabia’s largest trading partner, and Saudi Arabia is one of the United States’ largest trading partners in the Middle East.
-Saudi Arabia is the second leading source of imported oil for the United States, providing more than one million barrels per day of oil to the U.S. market.
+The United States and Saudi Arabia enjoy a strong economic relationship.
+The United States is Saudi Arabia’s second largest trading partner, and Saudi Arabia is one of the United States’ largest trading partners in the Middle East.
+Saudi Arabia is the second leading source of imported oil for the United States, providing just under one million barrels per day of oil to the U.S. market.
 The United States and Saudi Arabia have signed a Trade Investment Framework Agreement.
 Saudi Arabia launched its Vision 2030 program in April 2016, laying out plans to diversify the economy, including through increased trade and investment with the United States and other countries.

 Saudi Arabia’s Membership in International Organizations

 Saudi Arabia participates in a number of international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Saudi Arabia also is an observer to the Organization of American States.

 Principal embassy officials are listed in the Department’s Key Officers List.